The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

 **Expert knowledge / Legal:** try [Bartlebot](https://github.com/The-AI-Alliance/bartlebot){:target="_blank"} if you want to work with case law and other legal topics.

-**Finance:** see [Example Application for AI in Finance](https://the-ai-alliance.github.io/ai-in-finance-example-app/){:target="_blank"}, a new collaboration between finance and AI experts in the Alliance to explore the practical challenges of building and running trustworthy, production-quality AI-based finance applications.
+**Finance:** see [Deep Research Agent for Finance](https://the-ai-alliance.github.io/ai-in-finance-example-app/){:target="_blank"}, a new collaboration between finance and AI experts in the Alliance to explore the practical challenges of building and running trustworthy, production-quality AI-based finance applications.

 **Geospatial:** check out projects like [GeoBench](https://github.com/ServiceNow/geo-bench){:target="_blank"} and [TerraTorch](https://github.com/IBM/terratorch){:target="_blank"}.